firebolt-db/godocs/docs/Guides/managing-your-account/rbac.md

 ![Govern > Roles](../assets/images/govern_roles.png)

-In the `Create/Edit role` window, choose the privileges tab for the object type you want to manage privileges for, then checkbox the desired privileges. if you want to grant privileges over all objects of that type, choose the topmost line.
+In the `Create/Edit role` window, choose the privileges tab for the object type you want to manage privileges for, then select the desired privileges. if you want to grant privileges over all objects of that type, choose the topmost line.
 When done, press the `Create/Update` button:

 ![Create/Edit Role](../assets/images/create_edit_role.png)